MY FAVORITE ANCIENT BEADS - as seen with my Western eyes

 with - Malik Hakila and Sanatan Khavadya - these designs

 represent the Shiva-Shakti motif.
-(I am here only

 The oval circle within the design signifies the Yoni,